evert/evert.github.com/_posts/2018/2018-09-06-curveball-typescript-framework.md

 location: Nijega, NL
 ---

-I've been doing Node.js development for a little while, and I wanted to try my hand at writing my own framework.
-It's probably a rite of passage to do this, although it's not really my first.
+I’ve been doing Node.js development for a little while, and I wanted to try my hand at writing a framework.
+It’s probably a rite of passage to do this, although it’s not really my first.

 By releasing it today, I want to see if this is worth investing time in in the future, or if I should focus my energy elsewhere.

-The project is called Curveball, and these are it's differentiating features:
+The project is called Curveball, and these are it’s differentiating features:

 Project goals
 -------------

-I'm a big fan of microframeworks.
-[Express][1] was great when it came out, but it now feels dated.
+I'm a big fan of micro-frameworks.
+[Express][1] was great when it came out, but it now feels a little dated.
 [Koa][2] was written by the team behind express.
 Koa makes a lot more sense in codebases that are Promise-, rather than callback-oriented, and that's not the only improvement.
 The team waited with releasing a stable version, until the very moment Node.js released a stable `async`/`await` support.

 I would recommend everyone to check it out.
-I doubt you'll want to go back to Express after using it for a bit.
+I doubt you'll want to go back to Express after using Koa for a bit.

 Koa has been my framework of choice for a while, but there were a few things I would have liked.
 I thought it would be an interesting to to write something